About Hodgkin Lymphoma

 Types of Hodgkin Lymphoma

-The most common type of Hodgkin lymphoma is classical Hodgkin lymphoma, a type of lymphoma that develops from large, abnormal cells called Reed-Sternberg cells in their lymph nodes.
+Hodgkin lymphoma is classified based on the cells in which the cancer originates.
+The most common type of the condition is classical Hodgkin lymphoma, a type of lymphoma that develops from large, abnormal cells called Reed-Sternberg cells in the lymph nodes.

 Subtypes of classical Hodgkin lymphoma include:

-- Mixed cellularity Hodgkin lymphoma can develop in any lymph node but tends to occur in the upper half of the body.
-This subtype is the second most common type of Hodgkin lymphoma, accounting for 4 in 10 cases.
+• Mixed cellularity Hodgkin lymphoma: The second most common form of Hodgkin lymphoma, this subtype can develop in any lymph node but tends to occur in the upper half of the body.

-- Lymphocyte-rich Hodgkin lymphoma tends to occur in the upper half of the body and is rarely found in more than a few lymph nodes.
-This subtype is a rare form of Hodgkin lymphoma.
+• Lymphocyte-rich Hodgkin lymphoma: A rare subtype of Hodgkin lymphoma that tends to occur in the upper half of the body and is rarely found in more than a few lymph nodes.

 Subtypes of non-classical Hodgkin lymphoma include: